The Vanishing (1988 film): Plot

 Rex makes a public appeal on television, saying he only wants to know the truth about what happened to Saskia.
 Raymond confronts Rex and admits to the kidnapping; he says he will reveal what happened to her if Rex comes with him.
-As they drive, Raymond says he has known from a young age that he has no conscience, and is therefore capable of anything.
+As they drive, Raymond admits to his own psychopathy, saying he has known from a young age that he has no conscience, and is therefore capable of anything.
 After saving a young girl from drowning, he resolved to commit the worst crime he could imagine in order to test if he was worthy of his daughter's admiration; in his view, one can only be a truly good person if one is capable of doing something evil, but chooses not to do it.
-He describes how he kidnapped Saskia at the rest stop by posing as a traveling salesman and enticing her into his car.
+Raymond describes how he kidnapped Saskia at the rest stop by posing as a traveling salesman and enticing her into his car, whereby he trapped her.

-Raymond takes Rex to the rest area.
-He dismisses Rex's threats of police action, saying there is no evidence connecting him to the crime.
-Pouring a cup of drugged coffee, Raymond tells Rex the only way to learn what happened to Saskia is to experience it himself.
+Late that night, Raymond and Rex arrive at the desolate rest area.
+Raymond dismisses Rex's threats of police action, saying there is no evidence connecting him to the crime.
+Pouring them a cup of coffee, Raymond tells Rex the only way to learn what happened to Saskia is to experience it himself.
 As Raymond waits in the car, Rex rages, unsure of what to do.
-After digging up the coins he and Saskia buried years earlier, he drinks the coffee and awakens buried in a box underground.
+After digging up the coins he and Saskia buried years earlier, he drinks his coffee, which has been drugged.
+He awakens some time later, buried alive in a box underground.

-Raymond relaxes at his country home, surrounded by his wife and children.
+Raymond relaxes on the patio of his country home, surrounded by his wife and children.
 A newspaper sitting in his car features a headline about the double disappearance of Saskia and Rex, with their portraits in two egg-shaped ovals.